nshafer/lotechnica/content/Web/phoenix_library_dev.md

 config :my_app, MyAppWeb.Endpoint, reloadable_apps: [:my_app, :my_library]
 ```

-Restart your Phoenix server, make another change to "my_library/lib/my_library.ex", then refresh your browser and you should see the change appear, and a line about compiling "my_library" in your console.
+Restart your Phoenix server, make another change to "my_library/lib/my_library.ex", then refresh your browser.
+You should see the change appear, and a line about compiling "my_library" in your console.

 Now that's done, let's get the browser to do the refreshing automatically, by configuring `Phoenix.LiveReloader`.
 Again, in "my_app/config/dev.exs" add this line: